supervisely-ecosystem/mmclassification/supervisely/train/README.md

 ### v1.5.0

-App updated to [MMPretrain](https://github.com/open-mmlab/mmpretrain) API.
+App updated to [MMPretrain](https://github.com/open-mmlab/mmpretrain) API from legacy MMClassification API.
+MMPretrain is the new generation of MMClassification that includes more up-to-date models and improvements.

 Added models: